DB: Legislative framework for commercial superfunds

 DB: Payments to terminally ill members - PPF and FAS

-As indicated in the King's speech in July 2024, the Pension Schemes Bill will change the definition of “terminally ill” in Pension Protection Fund (PPF) and Financial Assistance Scheme (FAS) legislation to allow people who are expected to die within the next 12 months access to certain PPF or FAS payments.
+As indicated in the King's speech in July 2024, section 122 of the Pension Schemes Act 2026 changes the definition of “terminally ill” in Pension Protection Fund (PPF) and Financial Assistance Scheme (FAS) legislation to allow people who are expected to die within the next 12 months access to certain PPF or FAS payments.
 At the moment, these payments can only be made if a person is expected to die within the next 6 months.

 - Why this is important

-This change will mean that the payments can be made to terminally ill members at an earlier point in time.
+This change means that the payments can be made to terminally ill members at an earlier point in time.

 - Current position and projected timings